megacamelus/camel-upstream-info/camel-documentation/camel-minio.md

 This operation will list the buckets for this account

--   DeleteBucket: this operation deletes the bucket specified as URI parameter or header
+-   `DeleteBucket`: this operation deletes the bucket specified as URI parameter or header

 <!-- -->